$3,100,000Pressure sore death

 Facilities have a legal obligation to protect residents from preventable harm, yet many fail to do so due to poor training, understaffing, or deliberate cost-cutting measures.
 If staff failed to reposition a resident, ignored signs of developing bed sores, or failed to provide timely medical treatment, they may be legally liable for the resulting injury.

-The Impact of Understaffing on Stage 4 Sores
+The Impact of Understaffing

 Understaffing is another common factor in these cases.
-When nursing homes do not have enough caregivers to meet residents’ needs, basic tasks like hygiene, wound dressing, and repositioning are neglected, allowing minor pressure ulcers to rapidly escalate into stage 4 wounds, fatal infections, and extensive tissue damage.
+When nursing homes do not have enough caregivers to meet residents’ needs, basic tasks like hygiene, wound dressing, and repositioning are neglected, allowing minor pressure ulcers to rapidly escalate into stage 4 bedsores, fatal infections, and extensive tissue damage.

-Seeking Compensation for Stage 4 Sores
+Seeking Compensation

 Laws and Legal Protections